Skip to main content

 Stainless steel cookware is also a good choice.
 If you cook something in a small or medium pot on the stove and have leftovers, why not just put the lid on, let it cool, and then put the pot right in the fridge?
 It will mean one less thing to wash, too.

-picture of jars being used as glass food storage containers For some types of food storage requirements, there is also a free solution.
-For small and medium storage needs, the glass food jars that you would otherwise throw out or recycle make great storage containers once they have been washed and the label has been removed.
-Jars with a minimal amount of constriction in the neck—like peanut butter jars—work best.
-A nice feature of these freebie containers is that you can easily see what's in them when they're in the refrigerator.
-No more rooting through myriad opaque containers to find what you're looking for.
+For some types of food storage requirements, there is also a free solution.
+For small and medium storage needs, picture of jars being used as glass food storage containers the glass food jars that you would otherwise throw out or recycle make great storage containers once they have been washed and the label has been removed.
+Jars with a minimal amount of constriction in the neck—like peanut butter jars or squat-style olive jars—work best.

 IS IT STILL OK TO USE PLASTIC FOOD CONTAINERS AT ALL?